|College of Dentistry Clinic|

 9. Because of the length of appointments, parents are discouraged from bringing children and leaving them unattended in the Waiting Room.

-10. It is Faculty of Dentistry policy to conduct Hepatitis B, Hepatitis C and Human Immunodeficiency Virus (HIV) post-exposure testing of any patient involved in an exposure incident (e.g. needle stick injury, etc.).
+10. It is College of Dentistry policy to conduct Hepatitis B, Hepatitis C and Human Immunodeficiency Virus (HIV) post-exposure testing of any patient involved in an exposure incident (e.g. needle stick injury, etc.).
 The results of these tests will be confidential and only provided to the Department of Occupational and Environmental Medicine.

 11. If, during active treatment, you encounter a dental emergency that cannot be delayed until regular Faculty operating hours, please phone your dental student first.
 If you are unable to contact your student, phone the Health Sciences Centre, and ask for the dental intern on call: